guiguan/fall-back-video-chat/README.md

 # Features
 1. The fall-back video chat is implemented using WebRTC, which is a realtime P2P realtime video chat approach.
+2. Implemented a speech duration detection using client's microphone.
+For sake of accuracy, wearing a headphone during a chat session is recommended.
 2. <del>Database is implemented using PouchDB, where each client has a local in-browser copy that can sync automatically with the central database.
 This can potentially make the system more scalable and support a better offline experience.</del> Unfortunately, at the moment, `pouchdb-server` is buggy, where it cannot keep a stable live connection between database and clients (precisely, always got ETIMEOUT error), and therefore no server-push is possible.
 I am using a very naive polling approach to get newest updates from a single central database.
 3. Fluid and mobile friendly user interfaces.